nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **9. Deleting Staff**

-Anybody leave the business?
+Someone left the business?
 Tran$act supports functionality to remove staff who may have left the company or are no longer associated with it, reducing bloat.

 **10. Dashboard Display**